ganesshkumar/obsidian-plugins-stats-ui/posts/2025-07-27-weekly-updates.md

 ---
 title: Obsidian Plugin Updates 2025-07-20 to 2025-07-26
-description: "From 2025-07-20 to 2025-07-26 there are 17 newly released plugins and 4 new themes, 68 plugins got updated and 1 plugin got removed"
+description: 'From 2025-07-20 to 2025-07-26 there are 17 newly released plugins and 4 new themes, 68 plugins got updated and 1 plugin got removed'
-excerpt: "There are 17 new plugins and 4 new themes, 68 plugins got updated and 1 plugin was moved during the week 2025-07-20 to 2025-07-26."
+excerpt: 'There are 17 new plugins and 4 new themes, 68 plugins got updated and 1 plugin was moved during the week 2025-07-20 to 2025-07-26.'
-publishedDate: "2025-07-27"
+publishedDate: '2025-07-27'
-modifiedDate: "2025-07-27"
+modifiedDate: '2025-07-27'
-bannerImage: "/images/obsidian-weekly-updates.webp"
+bannerImage: '/images/obsidian-weekly-updates.webp'
 tags:
   - weekly-updates
 ---